North West London Elective Orthopaedic Centre opened on 4 December 2023.

 - We need to be prepared for the future - If we do nothing, the number of people waiting for orthopaedic surgery in north west London will increase by almost a fifth by 2030.
 We also need to make the most of digital and other technological advances, without leaving anyone behind.

-See current provision of orthopaedic surgical care in north west London illustrated below:
+See previous provision of orthopaedic surgical care in north west London illustrated below:

-See planned provision of orthopaedic surgical care in north west London map illustration below:
+See new provision of orthopaedic surgical care in north west London map illustration below:

 Here is an example of how the new pathway will work for Samira, 70, who is experiencing growing hip pain and stiffness.

 Care will be of a consistently high quality, benefitting from latest best practice and research, provided by clinical teams that are highly skilled in their procedures – we expect to see a reduction in surgical complications and length of stay.